-It wasn't just when pregnant with Prince George and Princess Charlotte that Kate suffered severe morning sickness - Kate's suffering again with her third pregnancy.
+It wasn't just when pregnant with Prince George and Princess Charlotte that Kate suffered severe morning sickness - Kate is said to have suffered again with her third pregnancy.

-A Kensington Palace statement said: "Their Royal Highnesses the Duke and Duchess of Cambridge are very pleased to announce that the Duchess of Cambridge is expecting their third child.
+A Kensington Palace statement said last year: "Their Royal Highnesses the Duke and Duchess of Cambridge are very pleased to announce that the Duchess of Cambridge is expecting their third child.

 "As with her previous two pregnancies, the Duchess is suffering from Hyperemesis Gravidarum.
 The Duchess is being cared for at Kensington Palace."